magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_monastery-of-confusion.md

 leads to ease of mind and happiness, and there is rapture with its attendant experiences.
 This rapture came from the initial and discursive thinking that took place in a state of calmness.
-We don’t have to give it names such as first second and so forth.
+We don’t have to give it names such as first *jhāna,* second *jhāna* and so forth.
 We just call it tranquillity.

-The next factor is bliss ().
+The next factor is bliss (*sukha*).
 Eventually we drop the initial and discursive thinking as tranquillity deepens.
 Why?
-The state of mind is becoming more refined and subtle. and are relatively coarse, and they will vanish.
+The state of mind is becoming more refined and subtle. *Vitakka* and *vicāra* are relatively coarse, and they will vanish.
 There will remain just the rapture accompanied by bliss and one-pointedness of mind.
 When it reaches full measure there won’t be anything, the mind is empty.
 That’s absorption concentration.

 We don’t need to fixate or dwell on any of these experiences.
 They will naturally progress from one to the next.
 At first there is initial and